arktronic/wfng/ARCHITECTURE.md

 Starter Steps have an optional scripting component, which aids in determining whether to proceed with starting the Task.
 Synchronous and Asynchronous Steps have a mandatory scripting component that is essentially the definition of the work for the Step.

-## Processes
+## Collections

-A Process is analogous to a directory or folder.
+A Collection is analogous to a directory or folder.
 It contains one or more Tasks, and it allows for logical grouping of Tasks.
-Processes are an optional component of workflows; there is an implicit "default" Process always present for ungrouped Tasks.
+Collections are an optional component of workflows; there is an implicit "default" Collection always present for ungrouped Tasks.

 ## Successes, Failures, Warnings, Timeouts, and Keep-Alives